 Now you can use your printer with your modem!
 Your computer can be an intelligent printing terminal.
-Talk to timeshare services or to other personal print simultaneously through a second printer port: and redisplay text stored in memory.
-Dump to a cassette tape, or printer, or both.
-Microtext can be used with any printer or no printer at all.
-It features userconfigurable duplex/parity for special applications, and can send any ASCII character You'll find many uses for this general purpose module!
+Talk to limeshare services or to other personal computers print simultaneously through a second printer port, and redisplay text stored in memory.
+Dump to a cassette tape or printer, or both, Microtext can be used with any printer or no printer at all.
+It features user-conligurable duplex/partly for special applications, and can send any ASCII character.
+You if find many uses for this general purpose module!
 Microtext is available in ROMPACK, ready-to-use, for \$59.95.

 PARALLEL PRINTER INTERFACE - Serial to parallel converter allows use of all standard parallel printers.
 PI80C plugs into the serial output port, leaving your Rompack slot free.
 You supply the printer cable.
-Pl80C Price: \$69.95
+PI80C Price: \$69.95